wandernetin/fffc/README.md

 # Fixed File Format converter

-The goal of this project is to write a generic tool to convert fixed file format files to csv files based on a metadata file.
+Your goal is to write a generic tool to convert fixed file format files to a csv file based on a metadata file describing its structure.

-Feel free to use your favorite language and libraries if needed (but no proprietary libraries, only open source), fork this project and provide your complete code including source and tests as a pull request.
+Feel free to use your favorite language and libraries if needed (but no proprietary libraries, only open source), fork this project and provide your complete code as a pull request (including source and tests).

 ## Use case